andre-alves/xcode13-indexing-problem/README.md

 - Open `XCFrameworkRegressionProject/XCFrameworkRegression.xcodeproj` with Xcode 13
 - Go to `Here.swift`
 - Build for simulator (should be succesful)
-- Check syntax highlighting and jump to definition
+- Check syntax highlighting

 - Open `SwiftStaticRegressionProject/SwiftStaticRegression.xcodeproj` with Xcode 13
 - Go to `Here.swift`
 - Build for simulator (should be succesful)
-- Check syntax highlighting and jump to definition
+- Check syntax highlighting
-- _Note: for this project, only .swiftmodule and .swiftdoc was provided, because AFAIK .swiftinterface and .swiftsourceinfo are optional_

 Both projects can also be tested with Xcode 12.5 for comparison.